stephenh/joist-java/docs/index.md

 Joist is an ORM with type-safe queries (no strings) and no runtime class generation (no CGLIB).

-You write [migrations](migrations.html) to modify your schema, and then you get clean [domain objects](domainObjects.html) free of boilerplate getters/setters/collections, as those are code generated for you.
+You write [migrations](migrations.html) to modify your schema, and then you get clean [domain objects](domainObjects.html) free of boilerplate getters/setters/collections, as those are generated for you.

 The goal is a simple, productive domain layer for enterprise-scale schemas.